Healing from Complex PTSD

 - Living with a caregiver struggling with addiction or mental illness

 When trauma occurs during childhood, it affects how your brain develops, how you learn to regulate emotions, and how you understand relationships.
-This isn't your fault—children have no power to change their circumstances.
+This isn't your fault—children rely on caregivers for co-regulation, and when that is missing, the nervous system adapts to survive.

 Domestic Violence and Intimate Partner Violence

 Domestic violence involves harm or threats from partners or family members.
+This destroys the "secure base" necessary for a healthy life.
 This can include:

 - Physical violence or threats of violence